ethyca/fides/docs/fides/docs/fides_resources.md

 ## Dataset

-A Dataset represents any kind of place where data is stored and includes a sub-object that describes the fields within that dataset.
+A Dataset represents any kind of place where data is stored and includes a sub-resource that describes the fields within that dataset.

 === "Example Manifest"